PanDAWMS/panda-docs/docs/source/advanced/brokerage.rst

 * To choose computing resources for each job based on characteristics of the job and constraints of the computing resources.

-It is not straightforward to satisfy the goals for all jobs since some of them are logically contradictory.
+It is not straightforward to satisfy those goals for all jobs since some of them are logically contradictory.
 The job brokerage has a plugin structure so that organizations can provide their algorithms according to their needs and use-cases.

-This page explains the algorithms of advanced plugins.
+This page explains the algorithms of some advanced plugins.

 ------------